 - Read the complete Grant Guidelines before beginning an application and use the information in this document to prepare your application. - Attend the virtual information session, or watch the recording, for a step-by-step review of the application.
-See "Important Dates" section above for detailed information. - Visit virtual office hours for direct access to Fund for the Arts staff.
+See "Important Dates" section above for detailed information about the information session. - Visit Virtual Office Hours for direct access to Fund for the Arts staff.
 Zoom breakout rooms are available for one-on-one conversations with staff.
 No registration or sign up is required.
-See "Important Dates" above for the virtual office hours Zoom link. - Be sure the email address in your application is current and regularly checked, and update FFTA staff if your contact person for the application and/or email address has changed. - Take steps to ensure that emails from grants@fundforthearts.org are not lost in your spam filter. - Be brief, clear, and direct in your narrative responses.
+See "Important Dates" above for the information to join Virtual Office Hours. - Be sure the email address in your application is current and regularly checked, and update Fund for the Arts staff if your contact person for the application and/or email address has changed. - Take steps to ensure that emails from grants@fundforthearts.org are not lost in your spam or junk filters. - Be brief, clear, and direct in your narrative responses.
 Focus on what is most important.
 You can include a list within your narrative responses. - We recommend that you prepare your responses offline in a word processing program and then copy and paste them into the appropriate sections of the online application.
-Please avoid list markers and extra formatting. - For required attachments where an Excel template is provided, upload the attachment as an Excel document to ensure that the content can be seen by reviewers. - For required attachments uploaded as PDF, be sure to upload all pages of the required document. - Don't assume the Grant Review Panel: - Has extensive prior knowledge of your organization. - Know the meaning of acronyms within your organization. - Understand all the characteristics of your community or audience.
+Please avoid list markers and extra formatting. - For required attachments where an Excel template is provided, upload the attachment as an Excel document to ensure that the content can be seen by reviewers. - For other required attachments uploaded as PDF files, be sure to upload all pages of the required document. - Don't assume that the members of the Grant Review Panel: - Have extensive prior knowledge of your organization. - Know the meaning of acronyms within your organization. - Understand all the characteristics of your community or audience.